aza/vr.js/experimental/usb-driver/README.md

 ## Bugs/Known Issues

-### Driver Bugs

-* There's some weird drift that's happening if you move the HMD around a lot.
-The official SDK lacks this drift.
-If you can figure out what math I'm doing wrong please help!

 ### Missing Features

 * I'm not currently using the magnetometer data to correct for yaw drift (as added in the official 2.1 SDK).